PuzzleTechHub/myus/README.md

 # Ephesus

+This is Ephesus-2, an open source to-be-running version of [Betaveros' Ephesus](https://github.com/betaveros/ephesus-public).

-This is Betaveros' Ephesus.
-It is a simple hassle free puzzle hunt upload website.
+It is a simple hassle free puzzle hunt upload and hosting website.

-The project is not up and running yet, but it will be, soon
+This project is currently set up to run via Heroku.
+A permanent site is currently in the works, once the hosting is sorted.

 ## How to host your own Ephesus